LLM4Rocq/pytanque/README.md

 - **Pytanque** is a lightweight Python client for Petanque
 - **Petanque** is part of coq-lsp and provides a machine-to-machine protocol based on JSON-RPC to communicate with the Rocq prover.
-- **pet-server** is the command that starts a Petanque server which can interpret requests for the Rocq prover
+- **pet-server/pet** are the commands that start a Petanque server which can interpret requests for the Rocq prover

 ### Key Features